phendan/yaak-laravel-sanctum-cookie/README.md

 1. Create a request to your Laravel API's CSRF Cookie endpoint (`/sanctum/csrf-cookie`)
 2. Create the request for which you want CSRF protection (e.g. a login request)
 3. Go to the `Headers` tab of the protected request and add a key named `X-XSRF-TOKEN`.
 For the value of the header, start typing `laravel_csrf_cookie` and select the corresponding function.
-4. Click on the template and select your CSRF Cookie request to extract.
+4. Click on the template and select your CSRF Cookie request.

 That's it!